PDLT-University-of-York/test-split-site/docs/other-tools/index.md

 - :fontawesome-brands-google: **[Google Workspace tools](https://subjectguides.york.ac.uk/google)**

     Google Drive, GMail, Google Calendar and more.
-[IT Services]
+    Supported by: IT Services

 - :simple-zoom: **[Zoom](https://www.york.ac.uk/it-services/tools/zoom/)**

     Web-based video conferencing.
-[IT Services]
+    Supported by: IT Services

 - :material-calendar-clock: **[Timetable](https://timetable.york.ac.uk/help)**

-    Timetabling teaching activities and requesting lecture capturing [Timetabling]
+    Timetabling teaching activities and requesting lecture capturing Supported by: Timetabling

+- :material-laptop: **Moodle (VLE)**

+    The VLE used by the Department of Mathematics.

+- :material-video: **Echo360**

+    The Lecture Capture and video creation and sharing tool used by Hull York Medical School.

 </div>